ahmadalwy3/ahmadalwy3/Resources-Library.md

 ***

 ## Other
-Deprecated by general purpose scriptlets / outdated
+Deprecated by general purpose scriptlets / outdated (please move to proper section if still used).